Meherunnahar/trial/README.md

 updating from online
 updating from local pc
-so is it injecting online huh? so why isnt it working?
+so is it injecting online huh? so why isnt it working?. still problem?